-Curried spinach and chickpea soup, made comforting with noodles, is a warming melange of flavor, texture, and color.
+Curried spinach and chickpea soup, made comforting with ribbon noodles, is a warming melange of flavor, texture, and color.
 The aroma that permeates your kitchen as this cooks is most enticing.

 Spinach and chickpeas are a traditional combination in Indian curries.
 And while I can’t claim that this veggie-filled vegan soup is anything but a personal concoction, it highlights the compatibility of these ingredients.

 What kind of noodles to use: Egg-free ribbon noodles were used in this batch, and they have a fantastic mouth feel and look enticing, too.
 Other times I’ve made this soup, I used thin spaghetti (broken into short pieces), ditalini, and others.
 It’s good with any kind of thin or short pasta.
 Most types of noodles will absorb a lot of the broth as it stands, so add more water as needed.

 While you want the vegetables to be beyond tender-crisp in the soup, you don’t want them overcooked; this isn’t a long-simmering soup; it will be done, start to finish, in well under an hour.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 - 1 1/2 tablespoons olive oil